A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Related Work

 \subsection{Counterfactual Datasets}

 The necessity for counterfactual datasets is becoming increasingly evident in contemporary research.
-These datasets serve to isolate the target behavior of interest.

 However, producing counterfactual datasets is not straightforward.
-Works, like those by \citet{neeman2022disentqa} and \citet{zhou2023contextfaithful}, adopt the methodology proposed by \citet{longpre2022entitybased}, which involves substituting entities within existing paragraphs. \citet{li2022large} proposes a similar method also based on entity substitution.
-Another approach involves generating new documents altogether; \citet{köksal2023hallucination} for instance, builds on the idea that a model tasked with producing a document about a fact may inadvertently generate a counterfactual paragraph.
+Works like those by \citet{neeman2022disentqa} and \citet{zhou2023contextfaithful} adopt the methodology proposed by \citet{longpre2022entitybased}, which involves substituting entities within existing paragraphs. \citet{li2022large} proposes a similar method also based on entity substitution.
+Another approach involves generating new documents altogether: \citet{köksal2023hallucination} and \citet{wang2023androids}, for instance, build on the idea that a model tasked with producing a response may inadvertently generate counterfactual text.

-Concurrently, language models have shown remarkable proficiency in synthetic dataset generation \cite{gunasekar2023textbooks,schick2021generating,josifoski2023exploiting,eldan2023tinystories,lingo2023exploring}.
+Concurrently, language models have shown remarkable proficiency in synthetic dataset generation \cite{gunasekar2023textbooks,schick2021generating,toxigen,josifoski2023exploiting,eldan2023tinystories,lingo2023exploring}.
 Building on these advancements, our research demonstrates that it is feasible to employ language models for generating novel, original, and high-quality counterfactual paragraphs from scratch.